|

 Red-tailed Hawks use the uprising warm air of the mid-morning to soar over their territory.
 They often share the air space with dozens of Black Vultures.
 Other aerial species that were common during our visits were White-throated Swift and Black-capped Swallow.

 Nocturnal birds: Whip-poor-Wills are common in the forest, where several individuals can be heard at the same time.
-We recorded three species of owls, Vermiculated Screech-Owl, Great Horned Owl, and Mountain Pygmy Owl.
+We recorded three species of owls, Whiskered Screech-Owl, Great Horned Owl, and Mountain Pygmy Owl.

 Laguna Lodge is accessible by boat (10 min) from Panajachel.
 Boat transfers on arrival and departure are complementary for guests staying at the lodge.

-Best time for birding at Laguna Lodge: Any time of year.
+When is the best time for a visit to Laguna Lodge?
+Any time of year.

-How you support forest conservation at Laguna Lodge Eco-Resort and Nature Reserve: As a private nature reserve Laguna Lodge must meet requirements of the national law of protected areas in a sustainable way.
+How do you support conservation and development in Laguna Lodge Atitlán Reserve? s a private nature reserve Laguna Lodge must meet requirements of the national law of protected areas in a sustainable way.
 The tourism program helps to develop environmental awareness among the local population.
 This tourism development diversifies income for local people and strengthens the base to protect natural habitat on the long term.
-The lodge services are environmentally friendly using local materials, solar energy, chemical reduction, solid and liquid waste minimization and waste water treatment (see details at the Laguna Lodge website).
+The lodge services are environmentally friendly using local materials, solar energy, chemical reduction, solid and liquid waste minimization and waste water treatment Laguna Lodge website).
 Vegetables, herbs, and coffee served in the restaurant are grown organically in their own garden or by organic gardeners in the area.